Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 **Comments and Replies Section**

 The comments and replies section allows a user to write an original comment or reply to another comment if they are not the original author.
-Thers is also options to edit and delete your own comments or replies.
+Thers are also options to edit and delete your own comments or replies.

 ![Kanban image](media/readme/comments_and_replies.JPG)

 **Donation**

 The donation page allows a user to select an amount to donate and also select a seminar that they would like to support.
-Once submitted this routes the user to the checkout page.
-There is a minimum donation of 2 euro as this ensures we do not encounter errors with Stripes minimum donation amount.
+Once submitted, this routes the user to the checkout page.
+There is a minimum donation of 2 euros as this ensures we do not encounter errors with Stripes minimum donation amount.

 ![Kanban image](media/readme/donation.JPG)